Newcastle Institute

 • Honesty, integrity, and ethical participation in debate and means of influence.

-Within these principles, the New Institute will not take a position on any issue, but will value diversity of ideas and engagement in the public policy debate.
+Within these principles, the Newcastle Institute will not take a position on any issue, but will value diversity of ideas and engagement in the public policy debate.

 Objectives

-The general objective of The New Institute is to encourage, contribute to, and increase the involvement of its regional audience (based in Newcastle) in the discussion and development of public policy, and influencing the public policy agenda, both inside and outside the formal systems of government, political structures, and academia.
+The general objective of The Newcastle Institute is to encourage, contribute to, and increase the involvement of its regional audience (based in Newcastle) in the discussion and development of public policy.
+By doing so, the Institute aims to increase the region’s influence on the public policy agenda, both inside and outside the formal systems of government, political structures, and academia.

 To achieve these ends, it will provide:-